• Skip to primary navigation

 Growing a tea garden indoors - cup of tea with herbs and flowers

-Really, there’s no right or wrong answer.
-The best herbs for homemade tea are ones you will use and enjoy.
-If you don’t like the look or the flavour, don’t grow them.
-You’ll find plenty of herbal tea plants in most supermarkets.
-Or you can order seeds online and enjoy growing your tea garden indoors from scratch (which I think is more fun 🙂 ).
-In previous years I’ve also bought plants from street markets, although that’s more of a challenge right now.
+In previous years I’ve also bought plants from street markets, with varying levels of success, admittedly.
 And when it comes to making your teas, I find the essential oils react to boiling water better when I use a few fresh leaves or flower heads rather than air dried ones.
 But that’s my personal preference, obviously you can do whatever suits you best.
 Tip: don’t remove too many leaves at once though, or you might kill your plants.

-Here are the 13 herbs and plants that I think are easy to grow indoors for the most benefits.
+Here are the 15 herbs and plants that I think are easy to grow indoors for the most benefits.
 You might use some of them in cooking anyway, and those that you don’t will still look pretty around your house – win, win!

 Basil